-Exams may be administered remotely and/or in person during Winter Quarter 2021.
+Exams may be administered remotely and/or in person during Spring Quarter 2021.
 This may include timed exams completed through an online learning management system (i.e. Canvas), administered remotely and monitored live by a proctor via Zoom, or exams administered in person with the instructor/proctor.

 As with all reasonable accommodations, the purpose of testing accommodations is to ensure a student’s equitable opportunity to demonstrate knowledge of the course material being assessed.
 Student Disability Services (SDS) staff determines accommodations based on the impact of the student’s disability and current disability documentation.
 Instructors may be consulted about the application of testing accommodations to their specific course assessment.
 Testing accommodations are not a guarantee of improved performance, test completion, or a particular outcome.
 Rather it is presumed that the use of accommodations will enable the student with a disability to better demonstrate their knowledge or skill on exams and quizzes.

 - Extended time for test-taking of exams and quizzes that are held within a discrete time frame.
 Exceptions include exams offered over several days in which students are not expected to work on the exam for the entire timeframe.
 SDS should be consulted if there is a question about eligibility to use extended time for exams offered beyond a standard exam time frame.

 - Reduced distraction testing environment from the large group setting.

 - Use of a computer for word processing.

 - Accessible format.